Internet censorship in Russia: Reaction

 Reporters Without Borders criticized the procedure by which entries are added to the blacklist as "extremely opaque", and viewed it as part of an attack on the freedom of information in Russia.
 In 2012, when the banned content only included child pornography, drugs and suicide, the human rights activists have expressed fear that the blacklist may be used to censor democracy-oriented websites (which indeed happened the next year).
 And a Lenta.ru editorial noted that the criteria for prohibited content are so broad that even the website of the ruling United Russia party could in theory be blacklisted.
 However, the idea was at that time generally supported by the Russian public: in a September 2012 Levada Center survey, 63% of respondents had expressed support for "Internet censorship", though any kind of censorship is banned under the Constitution of Russia.

 The Electronic Frontier Foundation has criticized the blacklist, stating: "EFF is profoundly opposed to government censorship of the Internet, which violates its citizens right to freedom of expression...
 We are especially concerned about the censorship of independent news and opposing political views, which are essential to a thriving civil society.
 Russians who wish to circumvent government censorship can continue to read these websites via the Tor Browser."

 Instances of censorship

 A number of websites maintain lists of websites currently blocked in Russia, based on different sources of information.
+You can check the availability of a website in Russia using special services.